 In other words, sometimes reading specific quantities of scripture for the sake of a reading plan can be boring.

 I know that many people successfully read the entire Bible every year.
 I think that’s great!
 I’m so happy they found something that works for them.
 I’m thrilled they are reading the Bible for themselves instead of relying on church, friends, or culture to tell them what the Bible says.

 However, the “Bible in a Year” plans don’t work for everyone.
 Maybe, like me, you’re an Other.
-Maybe, like me, those type of reading plans leave you feeling defeated, frustrated, or bored.
+Maybe, like me, those types of reading plans leave you feeling defeated, frustrated, or bored.